-For information about parking and traffic management, call us on 9217 2170.
+For information about parking and traffic management call us on 9217 2170.

 Marquees and staging

-If you do require any of the abovementioned infrastructures, you may need to hold an occupancy permit for a Place of Public Entertainment (POPE).
+If you require any of the abovementioned infrastructure, you may need to hold an occupancy permit for a Place of Public Entertainment (POPE).
 A POPE may be required if these structures exceed a particular size or if you are charging an entry fee to your event.
 As outlined in the Building Act 1993, a POPE may apply even if you plan to use an existing building as your event site / venue.

 Once you have completed Council’s online application form, you will be advised if you require a POPE or any other regulatory permits.